kuldeeprishi/edx-platform/docs/en_us/course_authors/source/course_grades.rst

 Rescoring student submissions
 ===================================================

 Each problem that you define for your course includes a correct answer, and may also include a tolerance or acceptable alternatives.
 If you decide to make a change to these values, you can recore any responses that were already submitted.
-For a specified problem, you can rescore the work submitted by a single student, or rescore the submissions made by every enrolled student.
+For a specified problem, you can rescore the work submitted by a single student, or rescore the submissions made by every enrolled student or problem.

 **Note**: In order to recore a problem, you need its unique identifier.
 See :ref:`finding_URL`.